Co-evolving Agent Architectures and Interpretable Reasoning for Automated Optimization: Experimental Reproducibility Details

-\textbf{IndustryOR} \citesupp{supp-huang2025orlm}.
+\textbf{IndustryOR} \cite{huang2025orlm}.
 IndustryOR is an industrial-scale benchmark built to reflect the complexity of practical OR deployment.
-It includes 100 testing instances collected from eight industries, including manufacturing, energy, and retail.
+It includes real-world optimization scenarios collected from eight industry sectors, including manufacturing, energy, logistics, retail, and finance.
 Because it spans multiple industrial settings and problem types, it is well suited for evaluating the robustness, adaptability, and deployment potential of generated solver code.

-\textbf{BWOR}\citesupp{supp-Or-llm-agent}.
+For our experiments, we selected 42 validated problems from this benchmark.

+\textbf{ReSocratic} \cite{Optibench}.
+The ReSocratic dataset is introduced alongside a data synthesis method that formats optimization demonstrations in a reverse manner first, and then back-translates them into a question.
+Through these intermediate reasoning steps, ReSocratic delivers higher quality and richer semantic configurations than prior pipeline methods.
+In this paper, we selected 403 validated problems from this benchmark.

+\textbf{BWOR} \cite{Or-llm-agent}.
 Recent evaluations suggest that standard benchmarks do not always separate advanced reasoning LLMs clearly from non-reasoning models.
 To obtain a more discriminative test set, we construct BWOR, which contains 82 challenging OR modeling and solving problems collected from well-known OR textbooks.
 The problems are written in LaTeX-formatted natural language, often with accompanying tables, and remain closely connected to real OR scenarios.
 This level of difficulty gives a clearer view of the agent's mathematical reasoning and self-correction ability.